-If there is indeed a fertility disorder present in one or both partners, modern reproductive medicine offers various therapeutic options.
-Our experienced team will recommend the best treatment for your individual situation and accompany you sensitively during the course of treatment.
+Modern reproductive medicine offers various options for artificial insemination.
+Our experienced team will recommend the best treatment for your individual situation and will accompany you sensitively during the course of treatment.

 With IVF, matured egg cells are extracted from the woman after hormonal stimulation and put together with approximately 50,000 prepared sperm cells of her partner.
 The egg cells are fertilised outside the body, without further intervention.
 If fertilisation is successful, usually two embryos will be transferred to the womb after two to five days.

 If there is not a good chance of success with IVF because the number of suitable sperm is too low, the eggs extracted after hormone stimulation can be fertilised in the laboratory through micro-injection with a sperm cell.
 As with IVF, the embryos thus created are transferred to the uterus.

 After ovulation is triggered in the woman through hormone stimulation, the previously prepared sperm of her partner is transferred directly into the uterus via a catheter.
 Insemination is used, for example, when the man is experiencing mild fertility dysfunction.

 If there is no sperm in the man’s ejaculation that is capable of fertilization, it may be possible to extract sperm through a biopsy from the testicular tissue (TESE) and used for artificial insemination via ICSI.